 In the original game, Smirk was very controversial due to its exceedingly random and seemingly tacked-on nature along with just being plainly overpowered.
 In this game it is reworked to fit better with the rest of the battle system with new moves relating to the mechanic as well as ways to directly manipulate it.
 The status itself was also reworked to no longer give near perfect evasion and it now simply nullifies weaknesses and protects from criticals instead, thus preventing bosses from becoming practically untouchable for one turn just because one of your attacks happened to be nullified.

-In response to Lucifer's bizarre Took a Level in Jerkass and less well-received design compared to past games Apocalypse reveals this version is actually the latest iteration of a subdivided Satan, whose attitude and design are much closer to IV's version of Lucifer.
+In response to Lucifer's bizarre Took a Level in Jerkass and less well-received design compared to past games Apocalypse reveals this version is actually the latest iteration of a subdivided Satan, whose traditional attitude and design IV's version of Lucifer resembles more closely.

 The designs for several of IV's designs such as the National Defense Divinities are revealed to be the product of inhumane human experimentation.
 Meaning most of them were likely turned into their current states by Japanese nationalists.
 Of course this does not apply to all new designs but to a certain few.

 The original got some accusations of Japanese nationalist sympathies, with the quest where you kick foreign gods out of Ikebukuro, an area of Tokyo known for its high immigrant population.
 In this one, you fight the deranged ghost of a nationalist politician, who is portrayed as a crazed Knight Templar who indirectly caused the entire conflict in the first place in a misguided attempt to remove foreign influence from Japan and make it a superpower again.